Home

 Daikon: Nutritional Information

-Daikon chopped (click for full sized image) The leaves are more nutritious than the roots and are an excellent source of potassium, calcium, vitamin A, vitamin K and folic acid.
-The root contains diastase, an enzyme that helps digestion and stimulates appetite.
+The leaves are more nutritious than the roots and are an excellent source of potassium, calcium, vitamin A, vitamin K and folic acid.
+The root contains diastase and amylase, enzymes that help digestion and stimulate appetite.

 100g leaves contain: